harvester/docs/docs/volume/volume-snapshots.md

  ![create-volume-snapshot-2](/img/v1.2/volume/create-volume-snapshot-2.png)
 1. Select  **Create** to finish creating a new volume snapshot.

 1. You can view all VM snapshots and check the status of this operation from the **Backup & Snapshot > VM Snapshots** page.
-When the **ReadyToUse** status is set to **true**, the snapshot is complete.
+When the **ReadyToUse** status becomes **true**, the snapshot is created successfully.

 :::note

-A recurring snapshot is currently not supported and is tracked via [harvester/harvester#572](https://github.com/harvester/harvester/issues/572)
+A recurring snapshot is currently not supported and is tracked via [harvester/harvester#572](https://github.com/harvester/harvester/issues/572).

 :::